austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 From here, we know probably we can retireve the file by exploiting Local File Inclusion vulnerability in PHP.

-However, we are unable to retrieve the file as admin.holo.live is a login page.
+However, we are unable to retrieve the file from admin.holo.live as it is a login page.

 Let's check out dev.holo.live, if the Local File Inclusion vulnerability can be found.

-Main page of dev.holo.live:
+This is the main page of dev.holo.live:

 ![dev.holo.live](dev.holo.live.png)

-Talent page of dev.holo.live:
+This is the talent page of dev.holo.live:

 ![talent-dev.holo.live](talent-dev.holo.live.png)

 ![talent-1-dev.holo.live](talent-1-dev.holo.live.png)

-Source for talent page of dev.holo.live:
+This is the source for the talent page of dev.holo.live:

 ![source-talent-dev.holo.live](source-talent-dev.holo.live.png)

-Looking at the source for talent page of dev.holo.live, we have notice there is a possibly of Local File Inclusion vulnerability --- ` img.php?file= `.
+Looking at the source for talent page of dev.holo.live, we have notice there is a possibly of Local File Inclusion vulnerability --- ` img.php?file= `

-Let's try out --- the payload we used -> ` http://dev.holo.live/img.php?file=../../../etc/passwd `:
+Let's try out --- the payload we used is ` http://dev.holo.live/img.php?file=../../../etc/passwd `

 ![lfi-img.php-dev.holo.live](lfi-img.php-dev.holo.live.png)

-Now, let's modified our payload -> ` http://dev.holo.live/img.php?file=../../../var/www/admin/supersecretdir/creds.txt `.
-This will allow us try to retreive the creds.txt stated in robots.txt of admin.holo.live as we know development environment usually is a repication of production environment.
+Now, let's modified our payload to ` http://dev.holo.live/img.php?file=../../../var/www/admin/supersecretdir/creds.txt `

+This will allow us try to retreive the ` creds.txt ` stated in ` robots.txt ` of admin.holo.live as we know development environment usually is a replication of production environment.

 ![creds-img.php-dev.holo.live](creds-img.php-dev.holo.live.png)